 Christmas in July

-Join us July 20th in supporting the Shop with A Cop program with a full day of shooting, we will be offering Sporting Clays, IDPA, USPSA, Steel Challange.
+supporting the Shop with A Cop program with a full day of shooting, we will be offering Sporting Clays, IDPA, USPSA, Steel Challange.
+Date to be determined.

 Sporting clays is the closest thing to actual field shooting of all shotgun sports.
 Rather than having clay birds thrown from standardized distances and angles as with skeet or trap, sporting clays courses are designed to simulate the hunting of ducks, pheasants, other upland birds, and even rabbits.
 Since there is no set season and it can be shot at any time, many hunters shoot sporting clays to further their wingshooting skills during the off-season.
 Targets may be thrown from literally any angle or distance to simulate wingshooting, and six different sizes of clay targets are used to further give the shooter the experience of actual hunting conditions.